sCrypt-Inc/learn-scrypt-courses/en/course-01/lesson-01/chapter-10/README.md

 ## Put it to the test

 The `TicTacToe` contract is a stateful contract.
-The public function `move` is continuously called through the transaction to trigger the execution of the contract, thereby updating the state.
+The public function `move` is continuously called through transactions to trigger the execution of the contract, thereby updating the state.
-Therefore, **OP_PUSH_TX** technology must be used to maintain the state of the contract.

 1. Check if the last parameter `txPreimage` of the `move` function is the preimage of the current transaction.